40 Spiritual Goal Examples to Grow Your Faith in 2023

-If your spiritual goal setting is coming from a place of legalism or religious duty, just stop and back away slowly.
-I’ve definitely had seasons where I struggled more with a legalistic perspective and needed to have NO spiritual goals and also had seasons where my lack of spiritual discipline was causing me to coast in my faith.
+If you set goals from a place of legalism or religious duty–it’s a good idea to stop goal setting all together.
+I’ve definitely had seasons where I struggled more with a legalistic perspective and needed to have NO spiritual goals.

 Take some time to pray and ask God to search your heart and motivations for goal setting.

 - Is it out of guilt or legalism or desire to win God’s favor?